 The Pathfinder School is located in the South Hills suburbs outside of Pittsburgh, an ideal location for community-based instruction.
 The South Hills Village Mall, retail stores, restaurants, banks and other community resources are within walking distance from the school.
 Public transportation is also available.
 A light rail train system stops in front of the school.
 This train travels to the downtown Pittsburgh area as well as to the neighboring mall with stops at other suburban shopping areas.
 Many of the students at Pathfinder work on building their mobility and travel training skills in this community resource.

 Dee Murray, a parent, describes Pathfinder as putting "an emphasis on independence.
 The location is great.
 Since it’s close to shopping areas and the trolley, my son can learn to be more independent in the community."

 The Pathfinder School serves students from the ages of 5 to 21 years of age.
 At the present time, 22% of our student population comes from the seven surrounding school districts in Allegheny County.
 However, Pathfinder also provides programming to students from many of the other districts in the County, as well as students from both Greene and Washington Counties.
-Even though the majority of our students are diagnosed as having autism, multiple disabilities and mental retardation, many have associated disabilities— attention deficit disorders (ADD and ADHD), cerebral palsy, epilepsy and seizure disorder, hearing impairment, obsessive/compulsive disorder, orthopedic disorders, other unspecified genetic syndromes, severe learning disabilities, specific types of pervasive developmental disorders, scoliosis, secondary social/emotional difficulties and visual impairments.
+Even though the majority of our students are diagnosed as having autism, multiple disabilities and intellectual disabilities, many have associated disabilities— attention deficit disorders (ADD and ADHD), cerebral palsy, epilepsy and seizure disorder, hearing impairment, obsessive/compulsive disorder, orthopedic disorders, other unspecified genetic syndromes, severe learning disabilities, specific types of pervasive developmental disorders, scoliosis, secondary social/emotional difficulties and visual impairments.